newrelic/centurion/README.md

    an individual container to come up before giving up as a failure.
 Defaults to 24 attempts.
  * `rolling_deploy_skip_ports` => Either a single port, or an array of ports that should be skipped for status checks.
-Status checking assumes an HTTP server is on the other end and if you are deploying a container where some ports are not HTTP services, this allows you to only health check the ports that are.
+By default status checking assumes an HTTP server is on the other end and if you are deploying a container where some ports are not HTTP services, this allows you to only health check the ports that are.
 The default is an empty array.
+If you have non-HTTP services that you want to check, see Custom Health Checks in the previous section.

 ###Deploy a project to a fleet of Docker servers

 This will hard stop, then start containers on all the specified hosts.
 This is not recommended for apps where one endpoint needs to be available at all times.
+It is fast.

 ````bash
 $ bundle exec centurion -p radio-radio -e staging -a deploy